 Baking reminds me that it doesn’t matter whether the clock says it’s been an hour or two.
 If the dough hasn’t doubled, it’s not time for the next step.
 The dough doesn’t care what other activities I hoped to accomplish during the day.
 It doesn’t care that I’ve allotted a certain amount of clock time to the task of baking.
 The dough is on Bread Time.
 And as the baker, so am I.

 There is little sense in trying to predict or control how long something will take.
 Yeast produces the gas that makes the dough rise at a pace dependent on outside circumstances.
 Sometimes a 10,000-word essay takes less time than a 2,000-word article.
-Good decisions can get made in an instant.
-While “bad” decisions can be analyzed, researched, and carefully considered for months.
+Sometimes a 5-mile run feels great at 9:00 per mile—and sometimes, it’s an absolute slog at 12:00 per mile.
+We make good decisions in an instant.
+But, “bad” decisions can be analyzed, researched, and carefully considered for months.

 What happens if we start to let go of presuppositions about time altogether?

-What other markers of progress, growth, experience can we measure?
+Could we measure progress, growth, and experience with alternative metrics?
 What happens if we let go of measuring altogether?
 How does measuring or not measuring the use of our time transform what we believe to be valuable?

-Ben Franklin, in a distillation of the prevailing Protestant ethic and emerging capitalist ethic, said, “Time is money.”
+Ben Franklin said, “Time is money.”
 But what else could time be?
 What if time were practice?
 Connection?
 Care?
 Love?
 How does redefining time outside of a financial equation change our perception of it?
 How does it change the way we plan or our expectations of how time is spent?

-We create so much heartache with the way we expect our projects or goals to unfold in time.
+We create so much heartache with how we expect our projects or goals to unfold in time.